 Every November 1, a survey is sent to each nonparticipating school district requesting the name and address of their health benefits insurance carrier.
 A response is required by the end of November.
 The SHBP sends a surcharge payment request form on December 1 to the insurance carrier.
 The insurance carrier will complete the surcharge form and forward the form and payment to the SHBP by December 31.
 The surcharge form includes information such as adjustments from prior year payment, total claims paid, the surcharge rate and the amount to be remitted.
-As of December 31, 2017 and 2016, the Fund recorded insurance expense of \$843,025 and \$907,051 for State Health Benefits Program premium surcharges.
+As of December 31, 2018 and 2017, the Fund recorded insurance expense of \$994,795 and \$843,025 for the State Health Benefits Program.